 Yes, however, the other stretching styles should be executed with care and under professional supervision.

 Ballistic stretching involves bouncing in a stretch, often moving past your body’s built-in defense injury prevention.
 The motion goes beyond what is safe for your body and can cause damage to your muscles.
 Many dancers use ballistic stretching as a warm-up, as many of their poses involve similar actions.

-PNF is a type of stretching which involves someone or something holding a limb immobile while a stretching a specific muscle.
+PNF is a type of stretching that involves someone or something holding a limb immobile while stretching a specific muscle.
 This is one of the types of treatment offered by chiropractic care or similar types of physical therapy.

 LPS is adding a weight to increase the tension of your stretch, which is great for building muscle during your stretching session.
 While this can expedite results, an improper stretching technique can cause more damage than good, especially if done while unsupervised.
 Work to build up to LPS by focusing on fundamental strength stretches with WeStretch such as planks, lunges, and even holding your arms out to the side.